rabbah/openwhisk/core/actionProxy/README.md

 wsk action invoke dockerSkeletonExample --blocking
 ```

-The binary to execute must be located in the `/action` folder.
-The name of the binary
+The executable file must be located in the `/action` folder.
-(or shell script as in the standard bundle) must be `/action/a.out`.
+The name of the executable must be `/action/exec` and can be any file with executable permissions.